tel. +39 333 398 5647, +39 328 621 7381 - firstname.lastname@example.org

 The train line was finally completely moved to an underground tunnel between 1990 and 2015, restoring the urban fabric's continuity.
 The new Porta Susa station of 2013 is underground with an external glass and steel gallery 300 meters long and 19 meters high, and is becoming Torino's main railway hub for urban, regional and international traffic.

-The apartment where the B&B is located was purchased in 1915 by Virgilio Bonino for his parents and since then it has been the home of 4 Bonino generations.
+The building belonged to Senator Antonio Carle who sold the apartments to different owners in 1923.
+The apartment where the B&B is located was purchased by Virgilio Bonino for his parents and since then it has been the home of 4 Bonino generations.
 The B&B was opened in 2007 by the present owner Marco.

 It happened in 1889 in Torino, construction year of the building